gajus/roarr/README.md

   // [..]
 });
 ```

-Without using serialisation, your errors will be logged without the error name and stack trace.
+Without using serialization, your errors will be logged without the error name and stack trace.

 <a name="roarr-anti-patterns"></a>
 ## Anti-patterns